-As a cloud developer, the current offering to add support for DevOps (CI\CD) to an application always felt less optimal to me.
+As a cloud developer, the current offering to add support for DevOps (CI\CD) to an a.
 In VSTS, tasks such as creating CI and CD workflows, linking the pipelines with code repository, and adding monitoring take a little time even though the quick start templates have considerably optimized the process.
 A new offering from Azure named Microsoft Azure DevOps Projects fills this gap in the DevOps offering.

 Using Azure DevOps Projects, you can: